Triacetin: Synthesis

 This synthesis has been conducted with catalytic sodium hydroxide and microwave irradiation to give a 99% yield of triacetin.
-It has also been conducted with a cobalt(II) Salen complex catalyst supported by silicon dioxide and heated to 50 °C for 55 minutes to give a 99% yield of triacetin.
+Synthesis has also been conducted with a cobalt(II) Salen complex catalyst supported by silicon dioxide and heated to 50 C for 55 minutes to give a 99% yield of triacetin.

 Safety

 The US Food and Drug Administration has approved it as generally recognized as safe food additive and included it in the database according to the opinion from the Select Committee On GRAS Substances (SCOGS).
 Triacetin is included in the SCOGS database since 1975.

 Triacetin was not toxic to animals in studies of exposure through repeated inhalation over a relatively short period.